onlyRashid/GCP_Notes/1-gcloud.md

     - Deny policies (where used) are evaluated before allow and can block granted permissions.
     - Role types:
         - Basic: Owner, Editor, Viewer, Billing Admin (broad).
+            - When basic role is applied to a Google Cloud project, they affect all resources in that project.
         - Predefined: service-specific least privilege (e.g. compute.instanceAdmin).
         - Custom: created at org or project when predefined are too broad.
     - Use least privilege: prefer predefined; create custom only when needed.